 Experiment with different types of photos taken in different types of natural light to find the image look that communicates the feeling you’re brand needs to convey.

-Managed WooCommerce Hosting from Liquid Web comes standard with image compression which will keep your images looking excellent while retaining site speed, along with premium plugins from IconicWP which will enable more functionality for your product pages to shine.
+Fully managed WooCommerce hosting from Nexcess comes standard with image compression which will keep your images looking excellent while retaining site speed, along with premium plugins which will enable more functionality for your product pages to shine.